Monday, 31 January 2022

 Sage Sankara's Advaitic wisdom is pure spirituality or Adyathma.+

-Advaitic orthodoxy is nothing to do with Sage Sankara’s Advaitic wisdom.
+Advaitic orthodoxy has nothing to do with Sage Sankara’s Advaitic wisdom.
 Advaitic orthodoxy is meant for the ignorant populace.
-Adyatma is nothing to do with religious sects or creeds and religious beliefs.
+Adyatma has nothing to do with religious sects or creeds and religious beliefs.

-Adyatma is pure spirituality.
+Adyatma is pure Vedic Spirituality.
 Knowledge of Atma is Adyatma.
 Advaita is Adyatma.

 Thus, the Purva mimam. sa, with its emphasis on the karma kanda of the Vedas, is meant for the first audience, to help lead its followers along the way.
 However, the Vedanta, with its emphasis on the jnana kanda, is meant for those who wish to go beyond form, time, and space.